DrInTech22/Shell-Scripting/README.md

 # Shell Scripting

-An overview of shell scripting with projects
+An overview of shell scripting

 ## Shell